bartificer/programming-by-stealth/docs/pbs46.md

 // [ 'bogies', 'boogers', 'snot' ]
 ```

 A particularly common use of the spread operator is to clone a simple flat array.
-Remember, arrays are objects, so variables hold references to arrays, not the arrays themselves, so if you have an array, you can’t just make a copy like you would with a number or a string:
+Remember, arrays are objects, so variables hold references to arrays, not the arrays themselves.
+If you have an array, you can’t just make a copy like you would with a number or a string:

 ```javascript
 const firstArray = ['boogers', 'snot'];